lrknaff/frontend-interview-prep/js.md

   ```
 * It is a good idea to check if the callback function is indeed a function
   ``if (typeof callback === "function") {
         callback(options);}``

 * Avoid **callback hell**
 * Benefits of callbacks
   - DRY, more readable
   - Maintainable
-  - Implement better abstration where you can have more generic functions that are versatile (can handle all sorts of functionalities)
+  - Implement better abstraction where you can have more generic functions that are versatile (can handle all sorts of functionalities)

 ####What is event Bubbling/Delegation?
 Can you give an example?

 ####What is a closure?
 * [explanation](http://javascriptissexy.com/understand-javascript-closures-with-ease/)
 * [more about closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)
 *  closure is the combination of a function and the lexical environment (or simply "environment") within which that function was declared.
 * An inner function that has access to the outer (enclosing) function's variables -- scope chain.
 The closure has 3 scope chains
 	- Access to it's own scope
 	- Access to outer function's variables